 New York is America's safest large city, but visitors should still use common sense to protect themselves and their property.
 Be aware of your surroundings, and make sure to always use licensed, reputable businesses for any services you need.
 For example, don't get into unlicensed vehicles at the airport, and don't rent bikes from companies that seem suspicious.
 If you're not sure where to find legitimate businesses, the listings at nycgo.com are a good place to start, as are those published by the Better Business Bureau.
 Your hotel concierge should be able to answer questions on this topic as well as offer knowledge about neighborhoods in the five boroughs.
-311, the City's official information hotline, is also a useful resource, as are our various Official NYC Information Centers.
-For other tips and useful advice, read on.
+The City's official information hotline, 311, is also a useful resource, as is our Official NYC Information Center.
+A few other suggestions for while you're here: